Hofer-Julian/wedding/content/en/homepage/about.md

 3) I/we would like to join, but would need time until dd-mm-yyyy to be sure! → 🧐

-We hope that as many of you as possible can answer with the first option!<br/>In that fortunate case, please also share the following information with us right away:
+We hope that as many of you as possible can answer with the first option!<br/> In that fortunate case, please also share the following information with us right away:
 - How many people will you be? (relevant for families/couples)
-- Would you like to use the shuttleservice from/to Salzburg main station?
+- Would you like to use the shuttle service from/to Salzburg main station?
-- Would you like our support finding a nice accomodation in Salzburg?
+- Would you like our support finding a place to stay in Salzburg?
 - Do you have allergies or dietary restrictions?

-Of course we are aware that also upon accepting the invitation, unexpected things can happen that prevent you from joining - in that case, just let us know as soon as possible.
+Of course, we are aware that also upon accepting the invitation, unexpected things can happen that prevent you from joining - in that case, just let us know as soon as possible.

 **Additional, but just as important points:**